RD749563/NewsHeadlines/README.md

 - From the official NEWS API(https://newsapi.org)

 ## What I've learned :
--Fetching JSON data and parsing it.
+- Fetching JSON data and parsing it.
--Working with libraries like Retrofit and GSON -Loading images using GLIDE
+- Working with libraries like Retrofit and GSON
+- Loading images using GLIDE